Thomas Kaplan: Electrum Group

-Leiden Collection
+The Leiden Collection

-Kaplan's passion for the Dutch art began in his childhood.
+Kaplan's passion for the Dutch art began in his childhood with his first visit to the Metropolitan Museum of Art at the age of 6.
 Kaplan and his wife, Dafna Recanati Kaplan, began to collect the art of the Dutch Golden Age in 2003.
 In that year, they acquired their first Dutch painting: Gerrit Dou's Portrait of Dirck van Beresteyn.
+For the next five years, they acquired paintings for the Collection at an average rate of nearly a painting a week.

 The Leiden Collection, named after the Dutch town of Leiden where Rembrandt and Dou were born, is among the largest private collections of Dutch art in the world, with more than 250 paintings and drawings, most of which are included in a free, high-resolution online catalogue.
 The Kaplans' intention was to establish a "lending library for old masters", including loans for special exhibitions as well as loans to bolster long-term installations.
+It is estimated that these loans encompass over 40 museums worldwide.

-The collection, which includes Rembrandt's Self-Portrait with Shaded Eyes and Minerva in Her Study, was featured in a three-part documentary entitled "Looking for Rembrandt" that aired on the BBC in April 2019 on the 350th anniversary of the Rembrandt's death.
+The Collection, which includes Rembrandt's Self-Portrait with Shaded Eyes and Minerva in Her Study, was featured in a three-part documentary entitled "Looking for Rembrandt" that aired on the BBC in April 2019 on the 350th anniversary of the Rembrandt's death.
 Minerva in her Study and Bust of a Bearded Man were among 35 pictures lent to the Hermitage Amsterdam for an exhibition of Leiden Collection works in early 2023.

 The Leiden Collection focuses on Rembrandt and his school.
 It includes a group of fifteen paintings and two drawings by Rembrandt and members of his circle including his teacher, Pieter Lastman, and Jan Lievens.
 The collection also includes a c.
 1629-1630 self-portrait of Lievens.
 The collection contains 250 paintings and drawings, mainly by 17th-century artists based in Leiden including: thirteen paintings from all phases of the career of Gerrit Dou, A Young Woman Seated at the Virginals (1670–1672) by Johannes Vermeer and Hagar and the Angel by Carel Fabritius.
 A catalog of the Dou works in the collection, with technical analyses, appeared in 2014.
 An online catalog of the collection was published in January 2017, with information on over 175 of the works in the collection.